IAHispano/Applio-Docs/Beginners/AI-Cover.md

 ---

 # Make AI Cover
-Here you will learn how to make ai covers.
+Here you will learn how to make AI covers.

 ---